What you no longer need can bring help and hope to the needy.

 - Since they are in a 35% federal and 6% state tax bracket, their charitable deduction will be $205,000.
 When they subtracted their purchase price for the artwork from their tax deduction, they were thrilled to discover that they were able to provide $500,000 worth of impact on the mission field and realize a net gain of $155,000!

-- Charles and Catherine inform GFA of their preferences for use of the proceeds from the sale of their donation within the ministry – National Missionary or Bridge of Hope Program support, Bibles, Jesus wells, etc.
+- Charles and Catherine inform GFA of their preferences for use of the proceeds from the sale of their donation within the ministry – National Missionary or Child Sponsorship Program support, Bibles, Jesus wells, etc.

 - GFA sells the painting and uses the proceeds according to Charles and Catherine’s preferences.

 If you have any questions or wish to start the process for your gift, please fill out our contact form, or call GFA's Harvest Foundation at 800-946-2742.

 All gifts are subject to Gospel for Asia's Gift Acceptance Policy.